RenatoVassallo/website/content/posts/text_as_data.md

 ### 🧠 Notes

-- This method is ideal for economic applications where labeled data is scarce.
+- This method is ideal for applications where labeled data is scarce.
 - Overfitting is common with few examples, so tuning `lambda`, `learning rate`, and `early stopping` is critical.
 - Supports any encoder (e.g. SBERT, OpenAI models, etc.) and can be extended to regression or ranking tasks.